adamlazz/rsink/README.md

 * For a full list of options run `man rsync`.
 * You can name the profiles whatever you want.
+* Only the first token of each line is read.
+You are able to add comments after the argument by separating the command and comment with a colon character as shown above.
 * There must be a new line at the end of each profile file.

 [1]: https://github.com/adamlazz/rsink/wiki/To-Do